okwme/mkt-richard/src/assets/copy/menu_en.md

 bouillon of leek and oregano
 <br>
 <br>
-BLACK SEABREAM WITH CASSOULET OF BEANS
+BLACK SEABREAM WITH
+CASSOULET OF BEANS
 jus de tomates jaunes
 <br>
-OR*
+or
 <br>
 BRAISED VEAL WITH ROSCOFF ONION
 smoked eel and romaine lettuce